Faculty Mentoring at Emerson College

 What is nexus?

-Emerson will pilot a "mutual mentoring" program, named neXus, where the faculty member (mentee) is at the center of a hub that connects with multiple mentoring partners.
-This will include a senior department faculty mentor, a faculty colleague outside their department assigned by chairs and deans, and others such as an external mentor, and internal or external peer mentors that may be selected by the mentee.
-Mentees make the ultimate decisionabout the array of mentoring opportunities that best suit their needs.
+Emerson’s "mutual mentoring" program, named neXus, engages first-third year faculty members (mentees) at the center of a hub that connects with multiple mentoring partners.
+This includes a senior department faculty mentor, a faculty colleague outside their department assigned by chairs and deans, and others such as an external mentor, and internal or external peer mentors that may be selected by the mentee.
+Mentees make the ultimate decision about the array of mentoring opportunities that best suit their needs.
 The goal is to provide opportunities for informal, non-evaluative conversations that contribute to the faculty member's professional development.

-Institution-supported mentoring activities will address areas of professional development common to all faculty members: pedagogy, research, scholarship and creative activity, professions in the academy, promotion and tenure, and service to the institution and community.
+Fourth-fifth year faculty members, while not assigned official mentors, are invited to participate in institution-supported mentoring activities that will address areas of professional development common to all faculty members: pedagogy, research, scholarship and creative activity, professions in the academy, promotion and tenure, and service to the institution and community.
+They are also encouraged to engage in informal mentoring with colleagues of their choice.

 Organized activities will include skills workshops (such as grant writing and best practices in pedagogies), "peer circles" and a mentee online forum where faculty members can discuss and share their experiences, panel discussions and speaker presentations that address professional fields and trends, and mentor/mentee lunches.